 The Kosovo War happened at around the time I began taking an interest in the world.
-In 1999, following Slobodan Milosevic's ethnic cleansing of the Kosovo region's Albanian majority, NATO intervened, bombing Belgrade for 79 days until what was Yugoslavia reluctantly surrendered.
+In 1999 - following Slobodan Milosevic's ethnic cleansing of the Kosovo region's Albanian majority - NATO intervened.
+They bombed Belgrade for 79 days until what was Yugoslavia reluctantly surrendered.
 I remember paying a lot of attention to the news at the time; not quite understanding the sensitive political situation, but being alarmed all the same.

 Day time exploration was severely limited due to rain.
 Pristina is stark and grey, and the overcast skies leaking relentless drizzle complimented its charmlessness.
-It was perfect weather for visiting what was once voted the ugliest building in the world: Built in 1982 and used briefly as the Serbian Army's headquarters in the late 90's, the national library (minus a whole bunch of Albanian literature destroyed by Milosevic) is a sort of vision of the future you hope is too distant to witness.
+It was perfect weather for visiting what was once voted the ugliest building in the world: the national library.
+Built in 1982 and used briefly as the Serbian Army's headquarters in the late 90's, the library (minus a whole bunch of Albanian literature destroyed by Milosevic) is a sort of architectural vision of the future one hopes is too distant to witness.

 |Ugly?
 Interesting?
 Kosovo's National Library|

 Traveling onto Ohrid, a small lakeside city in the west of Macedonia (who themselves broke away from Yugoslavia in 1991) required a bus change in Skopje, the capital city.
 It's a good thing I don't mind long-distance travel.
 Armed with enough crisps to open a tuck shop, I look out of the window for anything from two minutes to two hours, until the scenery isn't interesting anymore or the sun goes down.
-I listen to music on shuffle, until I'm frustrated by the lack of Chili Peppers and then I usually wind up listening to old Russell Brand pod-casts, until I'm unable to stifle laughter any longer.
 Sometimes, just occasionally, I fall asleep.